Bug #10708

 Well before this occurred I did install pfSense using an USB-install disk, in combination with an USB-config disk (to automatic recover the old config).
 Sometimes I have the impression that it was looking for the USB-stick, not present any more.

-Updated by Paul Magid over 3 years ago
+Updated by Paul Magid about 4 years ago

 I had another issue with bootpool getting out of sync on an upgrade and so I decided to try every partition scheme other than MBR...
 I found that for my hardware GPT + Lenovo Fix (BIOS) works and there is no bootpool....
 (My machine is an HP by the way).
 So, it appears I have a workaround to this issue and it involves not using MBR.

-Updated by Boycee . about 3 years ago
+Updated by Boycee . over 3 years ago

 I believe this is the root cause of the issue I hit when upgrading 2.4.5 to 2.5.0.